Find the right card for you

 Santander does not offer a balance transfer card by name, but the bank’s All in One Credit Card offers one of the longest balance transfer periods on the market – it’s a top balance transfer product.
-In addition to the generous 0% period, Santander also waives the usual balance transfer fee so you can move a credit card balance from a different bank and pay nothing for several years.
+The Everyday Credit Card also has a generous 0% period, and Santander waives the usual balance transfer fee on both cards so you can move a credit card balance from a different bank and pay no interest for an extended period of time.

 0% purchases credit cards

-If it’s an interest-free period on purchases that you need, pick the Santander Everyday Credit Card, which offers an exceptionally long 0% period on purchases.
-This card also offers a very long interest-free period on balance transfers, charging a modest balance transfer fee.
+If it’s an interest-free period on purchases that you need, pick the Santander All in One Credit Card, which offers an exceptionally long 0% period on purchases.
+This card also offers a very long interest-free period on balance transfers, and there’s no balance transfer fee to pay.
 Remember to always keep to your card’s terms and conditions, including any minimum payments, or you risk losing your promotional interest rate.

-For a card that offers a long 0% period on both balance transfers and on card purchases, choose the Everyday Credit Card.
-In comparison, Santander’s All in One Credit Card offers only a short period of 0% interest on purchases.
-However, the All in One Credit Card does offer fee-free purchases abroad, so it’s worth considering which of these features would be of most value to you.
+For a card that offers a long 0% period on both balance transfers and on card purchases, choose the All in One Credit Card.
+In comparison, Santander’s Everyday Credit Card offers only a short period of 0% interest on purchases.
+Neither card has a balance transfer fee to pay but the All in One Credit Card has a monthly fee.
+Plus, the All in One Card offers fee-free purchases abroad, so it’s worth considering which of these features would be of most value to you when choosing a card.

 Overseas spending cards